 Karen Dawn in “Thanking the Monkey”

 Is what Karen presents the reality?
-Oh you can bet your yourself it is.
+Unfortunately, yes.
 This is the area that so many people do not understand and I think choose not to fully grasp, out of nothing more than sheer inconvenience.
 What Karen talks about throughout the whole book is not some one isolated farm that treated their animals poorly and got caught type of idea.
-It is also not about what they do in “other” countries, but not our own.
-Folks, this is as real as it gets, and if we wake up and look around, she is not the only one talking about this.
-Oprah does huge specials every so often on the conditions of factory farming.
-Organizations likes PETA and the Humane Societies are not just here to fill some organizational void.
-And many other authors, celebrities and citizens alike, blodly talk about these topics.
-At any rate, if we find that we challenge the merits of this reality, we can always go and visit a factory farm and see this for ourselves.
+It is also not about what they do in “other” countries or somewhere “else”.
+This is all here and now where you are, where I am, where we all are, and it is as real as it gets.
+Many other authors, teachers, celebrities, public personalities, and citizens alike boldly talk about these topics.
+Of course if we don’t like what the book has to say, we can always go and visit a factory farm and see this all for ourselves firsthand.

 Why hurt anybody if you don’t have to?